 Shortly before I turned 15 years-old, I was diagnosed with bone cancer.
 Specifically Askin’s Sarcoma, a rare and aggressive soft tumor on my chest wall, near my right arm and shoulder.
 It’s genetically inherited and shares features with Ewing’s Sarcoma, which is often described as the garden variety childhood cancer, typically discovered during puberty when hormones activate cell growth, as was the case for me.

 I had chemotherapy for 13 months, radiation treatment and several surgeries.
 One of the chemo drugs, Adriamycin (generically called, doxorubicin), gave me a heart condition.
 This drug is often called the “Red Devil,” because it is red in color and it causes heart conditions.
 Knowing I was at risk, I had routine echocardiograms and 8 years post treatment, I started showing signs of heart trouble.
+I loathed chemo and was a terrible, rotten adolescent patient.

 This is called a “late-effect,” and I would say that most of my medical issues as an adult are late-effects from chemo and radiation.
 In general I would say that even with some heart problems noted in my 20’s, I was in overall fair to good health.
 I could never climb a mountain or run a marathon, mostly because exercise was not a part of my daily routine and in general, I just did not have the stamina.